jerkyb/rauxa-code-challenge/README.md

 SectionContainer
 ```

-Are components I'd usually create under directory for layouts that can be used as templates across a large enterprise site or application.
-In the time spent I was able to successfully load a primitive, load a model, update colors, and animate the primitive.
-I ran into issues with three.js integration with Vue.js, but I think that had more to do with my experience with three.js.
+Are components I'd usually create under a directory for layouts that can be used as templates across a large enterprise site or application.

+In the time spent I was able to successfully load a primitive, load a model, add lighting, update colors, and animate the primitive.
+I ran into issues with three.js integration with Vue.js, but I think that had more to do with my experience level with three.js.
 A project setup with **AFRAME** is probably more ideal for rapid development on an enterprise level application.
 (I wanted to display basic competency for this exercise)

 ## NPM Modules used